Embedded Data in Website / App Insights

 Multiple Embedded Data Fields

-Due to browser limitations, only 2,000 characters of data may be sent to the target website.
+There is a 20KB limit on saving embedded data.
 Certain fields (such as Recorded Site History) will take more of this space than others.
 Should there not be enough room to send all embedded data fields to the target website, fields at the top of the list will be prioritized.

 You can set the priority of embedded data fields simply by clicking the dots to the left of any field and moving the item up or down the list.